 Get the support you need for free!

-There are a variation of permits that are required to put on even one-time events - it can feel rather overwhelming to try to research them all.
+There are a variation of licenses and permits for events that are required to put on even one-time events - it can feel rather overwhelming to try to research them all.
 But this is time well-spent because it insures the event will be completely law-abiding and avoid problems later on.

 Blowing off a required permit can be disastrous - the event could be completely shutdown, heavy fines could be imposed, or both could happen.